bdnorris/DES-340/lectures/lecture11-specificity.md

 ## Selector specificity

-The other major way CSS is specific is the selctors themselves.
+The other major way CSS is specific is the selectors themselves.
 Majorly powerful, and a major pain.

 Take the following Code.